-- To maintain national/local linepack levels and key operational parameters within predetermined operating ranges at all times within the Gas Day whilst ensuring safe operation. - To address entry and exit constraints where flows are forecast to exceed assessed system capability.

-- To implement interruption and give notice of potential interruption conditions. - To use storage services (including Operating Margins) where necessary. - To facilitate efficient operation of the trading arrangements (e.g. in respect of the facilitation of market making trading in respect of System Entry Capacity as envisaged within the Uniform Network Code)
+- To maintain national/local linepack levels and key operational parameters within predetermined operating ranges at all times within the Gas Day whilst ensuring safe operation. - To address entry and exit constraints where flows are forecast to exceed assessed system capability. - To identify potential operational or commercial requirements to use storage services (including Operating Margins). - To facilitate efficient operation of the trading arrangements (e.g. in respect of shipper to shipper trading of System Entry Capacity).

-During the period 1{st} April 2010 to 31{st} March 2011, National Grid Gas has operated the system to achieve the above aims.
+During the period 1st April 2012 to 31st March 2013, National Grid Gas has operated the system to achieve the above aims.